puteradarmas/CovidSEAVisualization/README.md

 ### What to Improve
 - COVID - 19 Data is updated everyday.
 Using API that update the COVID - 19 data everytime we run the code is needed.
 - The way I manipulating the table and data are not effective.
 So many unnecessary code.
 I need to read more about the function that available and its documentation.
-- The visualization its messy, without explanation its hard to interpret.
+- The visualization is messy, without explanation its hard to interpret.
 I need to learn how to make less noisy graph and styling my graph more